Tommy Davis (Scientology)

 Thomas William Davis (born August 18, 1972) is an American financial executive.
-From 2005 to 2011, Davis was head of external affairs and the chief spokesperson of the Church of Scientology International and Senior Vice President at the Church of Scientology Celebrity Centre International from the early 1990s.
-Between 2011 and 2013, Davis did not make any public appearances in the media.
-In June 2013, it was revealed that Davis and his wife had relocated from Gold Base in Riverside County, California, to Austin, Texas.
+From 2005 to 2011, Davis was the head of external affairs and chief spokesperson of the Church of Scientology International and Senior Vice President at the Church of Scientology Celebrity Centre International from the early 1990s.
+Between 2011 and 2013, Davis did not make any media public appearances.
+In June 2013, it was revealed Davis and his wife had relocated from Gold Base in Riverside County, California, to Austin, Texas.
 He currently resides in Los Angeles.

 In 2016, he became the General Manager of Consolidated Press Holdings North America LLC, a private investment vehicle owned by Australian billionaire James Packer, but his employment was terminated in July 2017.

 Career in Scientology

 Celebrity Centre

 Davis previously worked for the Sea Org as a non-uniformed member.
 According to a Church of Scientology press release, in 2001 Davis was the Celebrity Centre's Vice President.
 He was the chief spokesperson of the Church of Scientology from 2005 to 2011, a position previously held by Mike Rinder.

 On June 13, 2003, Davis went with actor and Scientologist Tom Cruise and Kurt Weiland, director of external affairs for Scientology's Office of Special Affairs and Scientology vice president of communications, to meet with then-United States Deputy Secretary of State Richard Armitage.
 In the half-hour-long private meeting, they raised concerns with Armitage about the treatment of Scientologists in Germany and other countries.

 Davis was a senior-level Scientologist, spokesman for the Church of Scientology, and a member of the Church of Scientology's Sea Organization or "Sea Org".
 He is a member of the International Association of Scientologists, and as of 2006 was listed as a Patron in their publication Impact Magazine.